felipejsborges/felipejsborges/README.md

 ## 📖 And what am I learning?

+- Reviewing and improving my knowledge about Design Patterns
-- Reviewing and improving my knowledge in Node.js and ReactJS
+- Reviewing and improving my knowledge about Software Architeture
-- Learning more about and practicing API Rest with Python
+- Learning and practicing Django with Django REST Framework
-- Learning more about and practicing Next.js
+- Learning and practicing Vue.js
-- Learning more about and practicing Kafka, Kubernetes, AWS, Terraform
+- Learning and practicing AWS and Terraform
-- Learning about GitHub Actions
+- Learning and practicing GitHub Actions

 <hr>